ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 2.  `DeltaE` specifies the spacing between points in the output file, in eV.

 !!! note
-    we've picked values for these of similar magnitude despite their different units.
+    We've picked values for these of similar magnitude despite their different units.
 In fact if `degauss` is not specified, and no broadening scheme is used in the DFT calculation, `degauss` will take the value of `DeltaE` by default.
 You can check the documentation [:link: